makason98/Bus-ticketing/README.md

 # Bus-ticketing
-a travel site to manage and buy tickets/ with admin panel, i used simple PHP source code and BD, there are code for the site without some file about, dont try to download and to use it it will not work
+I have a travel website for ticket management and purchases, along with an admin panel.
+I've utilized a straightforward PHP source code and a database (BD).
+Please note that some essential files are missing, and attempting to download and use it will not be successful due to the owner's rights.